Child Protection and Safeguarding Policy

 • Categories provide a means of spotting patterns and connections between incidents and concerns that may emerge to build a whole picture.

-• Categorisation allows us to report to leaders and external audit about the frequency and distribution of incidents and concerns across the school or Trust?
+• Categorisation allows us to report to leaders and external audit about the frequency and distribution of incidents and concerns across the school or Trust

 • Category headings can be useful to quickly navigate an extended list of categories.